 Try the free invoice template from Billdu

 Billdu is a solution that makes invoicing quick and easy for small to medium-sized businesses and sole traders.
 Designed with your specific needs in mind, it enables you to create and send a professional-looking invoice in seconds, with a simple invoice template that contains all the information you and your clients need.
 It is easy to customize so you can include the essential branding which sets your business apart from the rest, giving you a distinct advantage in today’s marketplace.
+It even automatically generates and sends recurring invoices for you.

 This simple and effective template for invoices is backed up by an intuitive app that is available for iOS and Android, as well as an online-based software solution for PC.
 This means you don’t have to be in the office to create and send your invoices – you can do it from anywhere in the world.
 It also makes it easy for you to track invoices, and give your customers a simple, instant payment option by adding a Pay button.